-Bec Colvin is a social scientist and Lecturer with the Resources, Environment & Development Group at the ANU Crawford School of Public Policy.
+Bec Colvin is a social scientist and senior lecturer with the Resources, Environment & Development Group at the ANU Crawford School of Public Policy.
 Bec’s research interest is in how groups of people interact with each other - especially in settings of social and political conflict - with regard to climate and environmental issues.
 In particular, she studies the role of social-political identity in shaping these interactions.
 Much of this work has a focus on the dynamics and interplay of formalised processes for including citizens and stakeholders in decision-making and informal processes of interaction in the public sphere.

 Social & political conflict about climate and environmental issues.

 Social experiences of energy transition & development, with a focus on wind, coal, and unconventional gas.

 Community and stakeholder engagement process dynamics.